CochiseLinuxUsersGroup/Presentations/README.md

 01. Intro to Linux - MajB
 02. Terminal for Beginners - paulbe
 	- http://tinyurl.com/TermBeginners
-03. Audio Production (with Linux) - Hippyjake
-04. Git Primer - paulbe
-05. Terminal for Beginners - paulbe
-06. Gaming in Linux - zOmbiexx
-07. Thunderbird - MajB
-08. How to activate your firewall - MajB
-09. How to change your admin password - MajB
-10. How to prepare Win8.x and Win10 for dual boot - MajB
-11. Lubuntu - MajB
-12. Security Considerations - MajB
-13. Computer Directories - MajB
-14. Ubuntu - MajB
-15. Xubuntu - MajBited
-16. MX Linux - Deoxizn
-17. Peppermint - MajB
-18. Email and Thunderbird - MajB
-19. History of Unix, GNU, and Linux - mlynn3
-20. Zero Trust Networking - Thomas Jewkes
-21. Why you should switch to a Linux Operating System - MajB
-22. GitHub - MajB
-23. After Installation Activities (Ubuntu) - MajB
-24. Introduction to Linux - MajB
-25. Security Considerations encore - MajB
-26. Clonezilla and Cloning - Gene Zastera
-27. The Genealogy of Linux Distributions - MajB
-28. What to do After a Ubuntu Installation - MajB
-29. How to Use GParted - MajB
-30. How to Install Ubuntu defining the partitions Yourself - MajB
-31. Computer Directories Revisited - MajB
-32. VPN's - scrollturner
-33. What to do if Ubuntu Won't Boot - MajB
-34. How to Update Your Computer - MajB
-35. Synaptic Package Manager - MajB
-36. How to Make A Bootable Flash Drive - MajB
-37. How to Install Ubuntu To A Flash Drive - MajB
-38. Distro Test - MajB
-39. Rescuezilla - MajB
-40. Ventoy - MajB
+03. Git Primer - paulbe
+04. Terminal for Beginners - paulbe
+05. Gaming in Linux - zOmbiexx
+06. Thunderbird - MajB
+07. How to activate your firewall - MajB
+08. How to change your admin password - MajB
+09. How to prepare Win8.x and Win10 for dual boot - MajB
+10. Lubuntu - MajB
+11. Security Considerations - MajB
+12. Computer Directories - MajB
+13. Ubuntu - MajB
+14. Xubuntu - MajBited
+15. MX Linux - Deoxizn
+16. Peppermint - MajB
+17. Email and Thunderbird - MajB
+18. History of Unix, GNU, and Linux - mlynn3
+19. Zero Trust Networking - Thomas Jewkes
+20. Why you should switch to a Linux Operating System - MajB
+21. GitHub - MajB
+22. After Installation Activities (Ubuntu) - MajB
+23. Introduction to Linux - MajB
+24. Security Considerations encore - MajB
+25. Clonezilla and Cloning - Gene Zastera
+26. The Genealogy of Linux Distributions - MajB
+27. What to do After a Ubuntu Installation - MajB
+28. How to Use GParted - MajB
+29. How to Install Ubuntu defining the partitions Yourself - MajB
+30. Computer Directories Revisited - MajB
+31. VPN's - scrollturner
+32. What to do if Ubuntu Won't Boot - MajB
+33. How to Update Your Computer - MajB
+34. Synaptic Package Manager - MajB
+35. How to Make A Bootable Flash Drive - MajB
+36. How to Install Ubuntu To A Flash Drive - MajB
+37. Distro Test - MajB
+38. Rescuezilla - MajB
+39. Ventoy - MajB